denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 Golumbia concludes in a discussion about the subject's role in actively shaping the material conditions of media being.
-As documents reflecting externalized states of consciousness become increasingly more transparent, they are susceptible to increased surveillance and control.
+As documents reflecting externalized states of consciousness become increasingly more transparent, they are susceptible to increased surveillance and control (through encryption, by example).
 Plain text allows political subjects to decouple externalized mental states from mechanisms of governance.
+(In other words, to actively decide when to opt in and when to opt out).
 This affordance is not however a deterministic property of literature, the internet, or any other information exchange system.
-Rather, the design of complex systems must itself become critical practice, which, in complement to critical theory, can actively engineer for textual mechanisms of individual dissidence and resistance.
+Rather, the design of complex systems must itself become critical practice, which, in complement to critical theory, can actively engineer for textual mechanisms that make individual dissent possible.

 ## Tech Appendix